mhamzase/nodejs-express-jwt-auth/README.md

 ## Setup
-To run this project, clone the project then perform these steps:
+To run this project, clone the project then run these commands:

 ```
 $ npm install